karantyagi/information-retrieval-systems/README.md

 ## Implementing and Evaluating Information Retrieval Models
-Hi!
 This repo is for project work of course work CS 6200 Information Retreival Systems at Northeastern University.
 The project implements information retrieval methods like cleaning, indexing, stemming, query enhancement.
-It then implements various document search modals like BM25, TF-IDF, QueryLanguageModal along with lucene.
+It also implements various document search models like BM25, TF-IDF, Query Likelihood Model along with Lucene.
 It uses CACM as corpus.

 ### General Layout